- To participate in Höga Kusten Swimrun you have to race in teams consisting two persons that are at least 18 years old and be able to swim.

 - 2 Whistles attached to the wetsuit.

-- Every team need a light inflatable bouey attached to one of the teammembers during all swims.
+- In Experience Solo you must have a light inflatable bouey attached on the swim sections.
 This is how it looks: (addnature.com)

 - Mandatory equipment that organization will supply